The Kaena Point trail is a state park hike on the northwestern tip of Oahu, Hawaii that’s great for sunset and wildlife sightings.

-Sadly the Oahu bus doesn’t go here, so this is one of those places where your best bet is by car.
+Sadly the Oahu bus doesn’t go here, so this is one of those places where your best bet is to drive a car.

-I’ve done the hike from both directions, and I think the western (Wai’anae) route is more scenic and has more to see, because you can also see Keawaula Beach and the Makua Caves.
+I’ve done the hike from both directions, and I think the western (Waianae) route is slightly more scenic and has a bit more to see, because you can also visit Keawaula Beach and the Makua Caves.

 Thanks for looking!
 I hope you enjoyed this travel guide for the Kaena Point hike in Oahu, Hawaii.